Hiking trail

 Photography Tips

-- The Reflection: For the famous "mirror" shot of the Victoria Glacier, arrive before 8:00 AM when the water is most likely to be calm.
+- The Reflection: For a calm-water reflection photo of the Victoria Glacier, arrive before 8:00 AM when the water is most likely to be calm.

-- The Chateau: The best view of the hotel is from the 1 km mark, looking back across the water.
+- The Chateau: A strong view of the hotel is from the 1 km mark, looking back across the water.